7 Chiropractic Report of Findings Essentials

 The longstanding bio-mechanical problem has produced muscle and ligamental damage and in many cases, even bone remodeling.
 Their body has been adapting to their car accident six years ago or the birth trauma of 43 years ago.
 If the growth plates are no longer present, you probably have an adult whose spine has a permanent weak link.
 It’s unlikely to ever be fully “fixed,” even if they enjoy symptomatic improvement.

 Instead, they have a spinal “stain.”
-Chiropractic care can help support and manage their issue.
+Chiropractic care can help support and manage their issue, but return their spine to a pristine condition?
+Unlikely.

 Neglect this physiological truth, and you’ll be blamed months later when their problem returns.
 "I tried chiropractic, but it didn’t work."
 Hardly fair, but that’s what prompts many to pursue acupuncture, massage or some other healing modality rather than return for another episode of your care.